Ronalyn24/Wordpress-Custom-Template-from-Scratch/README.md

-Example of Wordpress Custom Template from Scratch <br>
+Wordpress Custom Template from Scratch <br>
-the pages are dynamic and used the following code: html5, SCSS, PHP and jQuery and also the ACF pro
+the pages are dynamic and converted this into the old ways I used the following code: html5, SCSS, PHP and jQuery aside form that i used ACF pro, Custom Post type plugins for the dynamic content.